samc1213/samc1213.github.io/_posts/2019-04-29-rideshare-dataset-getting-started.md

 </head>

 # Introduction
-I was recently reading Steve Vance and John Greenfield's [article](https://chi.streetsblog.org/2019/04/18/the-most-common-chicago-ride-hailing-trip-is-a-1-mile-hop-from-river-north-to-loop/){:target="_blank"} summarizing data from the City of Chicago's publishing of anonymized [ride hailing data](https://data.cityofchicago.org/Transportation/Transportation-Network-Providers-Trips/m6dm-c72p){:target="_blank"}.
+I was recently reading Steve Vance and John Greenfield's [article](https://chi.streetsblog.org/2019/04/18/the-most-common-chicago-ride-hailing-trip-is-a-1-mile-hop-from-river-north-to-loop/){:target="_blank"} summarizing data from the City of Chicago's publishing of anonymized [ride hailing data](https://data.cityofchicago.org/Transportation/Transportation-Network-Providers-Trips/m6dm-c72p){:target="_blank"}, and decided to look into the dataset on my own.
 The data shows all trips on Uber, Lyft, and Via from 11/1/2018 through 12/31/2018, starting and/or ending in the City of Chicago.
 The data includes the below for each rideshare trip:

 - Pickup census tract
 - Dropoff census tract